 To reduce the visual complexity, objective function coefficients are written beside their associated activities.
 Also, explicit upper and lower bounds on resource levels and activities are shown symbolically (rather than graphically) by including symbols for the upper and lower limits in square brackets at the relevant nodes.
-This is illustrated in Figure 5 for the Floor constraint and the Use-Acres activity.
 Finally, the index sets for the coefficients have been omitted.
-These can be computed as the union of the sets associated with the Activity and Constraint at either end of the arc (singleton sets are treated as null for this purpose).
-Note that the indices of coefficients are simply identifiers for particular values.
+These can be computed as the union of the sets associated with the Activity and Constraint at either end of the arc (singleton sets are treated as null for this Note that the indices of coefficients are simply purpose). identifiers for particular values.
 The dimensions of the submatrices corresponding to the coefficients in the larger LP matrix are determined by the number of constraint and activity rows.
-Thus, the coefficient, FATga, represents four non-zero values, but forms a (2 x 4) array in the tableau of Figure 2.
+Thus, the coefficient, FATag, represents four non-zero values, but forms a (2 x 4) array in the tableau of Figure 2.